High stakes and complex legal matters make up the day-to-day work of the Federal Litigation Clinic.

 Many of our cases present no easy or obvious answer, and our practice compels us to emphasize creativity and rigor as we seek thoughtful solutions to difficult problems.

-The supervising attorneys of this Clinic, Associate Dean Michael W. Martin '92, Professor Ian Weinstein and Professor Jennifer Louis-Jeune '08, have litigated hundreds of federal, criminal, civil rights, police misconduct, and other related cases in the Southern and Eastern Districts of New York and the United States Court of Appeals for the Second Circuit.
+The supervising attorneys of this Clinic, Associate Dean Michael W. Martin '92 and Professor Ian Weinstein have litigated hundreds of federal, criminal, civil rights, police misconduct, and other related cases in the Southern and Eastern Districts of New York and the United States Court of Appeals for the Second Circuit.
 The Federal Litigation Clinic has a rich history.
 Since 1989, Federal Litigation students have represented clients at trial, on appeal and on collateral review, winning significant victories, mitigating charges and sentences, and lawyering with care and concern for every client, their families and communities.

 "Working in the Fed Lit Clinic gave me the confidence I needed to be a successful litigator.
 Before starting my job, I already had experience deposing witnesses, writing discovery motions, counseling clients and preparing for trial, which gave me a significant advantage over my peers.
 The most important thing I learned from my professors was to 'own my case,' a lesson I still carry with me in every case."
 Kristen McIntosh New York City Law Department Federal Litigation Clinic 2012